Worcester Co. Board of Ed. Official Charged with Felony Theft Scheme, Embezzlement

 “Officials entrusted with the administration of valuable community resources intended for the education of needy children have a responsibility to act with integrity,” said State Prosecutor Charlton T. Howard, III.
 “Our Office is committed to holding accountable any individuals who are found to have abused such positions of trust.”

-Shorts altered receipts buy cutting out the item description or shipping address from the fake receipt, and taped it over the actual Amazon receipt.
+Shorts altered receipts by cutting out the item description or shipping address from the fake receipt, and taped it over the actual Amazon receipt.
 She made copies and submitted the altered receipts in support of her purchases.
-Shorts falsely indicated that $84,365.82 of the purchases made from Amazon were to benefit Title I schools, which resulted in that amount being deducted from grant intended to support students of low-income families.
+Shorts falsely indicated that $84,365.82 of the purchases made from Amazon were to benefit Title I schools, which resulted in that amount being deducted from a grant intended to support students of low-income families.
 Shorts purchased thousands of dollars in pool equipment, clothing, make-up, hair and skin care, and other personal items.
 She also purchased materials and equipment for a learning center partially owned by her, and furnishings for her vacation home in Florida.

 Shorts fraudulent activity was reportedly found by the Office of Legislative Audits during a routine audit.
 Shorts allegedly submitted fake personal credit card statements to attempt to hide the discrepancies found during the audit.

 The Worcester County Board of Education confirmed the charges on Tuesday afternoon, saying they have fully cooperated throughout the investigation.
 On Dec.
-13, 2025, a search and seizure warrant was executed on Shorts’ office within the Board of Education building.
+13, 2025, a search and seizure warrant was executed on Shorts’ office within the Board of Education Building.
 At that time, Shorts was immediately placed on administrative leave.
 On Feb.
 23, the Department of Legislative Services issued its initial audit findings, referencing, “identified questionable purchases by a management employee which we referred to the Office of the State Prosecutor.”

 “We take our responsibility to safeguard public resources extremely seriously,” said Superintendent of Schools Dr. Annette Wallace.
 “Any misuse of funds intended to support students and staff is unacceptable, and we are committed to full accountability.”